ZhuWeifeng94/stat679work/README.md

 # stat679work
-This is a directory for hw1.
+This is a directory for 679-2 homework.